Parent Central / FAQs

-A: Girl Scouts is for every girl ... and you don't even need to join a troop.
-Simply become an Individually Registered Girl Scout—Indie Girl—for $25 annually and you can enjoy summer camp and all of the activities, programs and projects that make Girl Scouts so much fun—including camp!
+A: Girl Scouts is for every girl... and you don't even need to join a troop.
+Simply become an Individually Registered Girl Scout—Indie Girl—for $25 annually and you can enjoy summer camp and all of the other activities and programs that make Girl Scouts Western Pennsylvania so much fun!

 Q. Is financial assistance offered for camp?

 A: Girls can earn funds to help pay for camp by participating in our Cookie and MagNut programs, and financial assistance is available to cover one council-sponsored camp per membership year.
 To request financial assistance, complete the Financial Assistance Form.

-Q. What are the sleeping arrangements at camp?
+Q. What are the sleeping arrangements at overnight camp?